texttheater/produce/README.md

 `dep.src` and once from the dependency file.
 This does not matter, Produce is smart enough not to do the same thing twice.

+Warning: dependency files are made up to date even in dry-run mode!

 ### Rules with multiple outputs

 Sometimes you have a command that creates multiple files at once because their